Horatio Nelson, 1st Viscount Nelson: Legacy

 Nelson's influence continued long after his death, and saw periodic revivals of interest, especially during times of crisis in Britain.
+His tragic death in the legendary Battle of Trafalgar solidified his status as a hero.
 In the 1860s, Poet Laureate Alfred Tennyson appealed to the image and tradition of Nelson, in order to oppose the defence cuts being made by Prime Minister William Ewart Gladstone.
 First Sea Lord Jackie Fisher was a keen exponent of Nelson during the early years of the twentieth century, and often emphasised his legacy during his period of naval reform.
 Winston Churchill also found Nelson to be a source of inspiration during the Second World War.